-How to Take a Screenshot on a Chromebook and Annotate it!
+How to Take a Screenshot: Chromebook Tips & Tricks

 Chromebook Screenshots: Default Options

 Google gives you two native options for taking screenshots on a Chromebook.
-This is not nearly as many as you get on a Mac, but it is enough for most people to capture what they need.
-Right now, your options come in the form of a keyboard shortcut, but in the future we may also see this functionality built into the menus of Chrome OS.
+This is enough for most people to capture what they need.
+Currently, these options come in the form of keyboard shortcuts, but in the future we may also see this functionality built into Chrome OS itself.
 The keyboard shortcuts are:

 1. Ctrl + the Window Switching Key - capture a full screen screenshot.